kittykatattack/learningPixi/README.md

 ```
 stage.setBackgroundColor(anyHexColorValue);
 ```
-If you want to find the width of the height of the `renderer`, use `renderer.view.width` and `renderer.view.height`.
+If you want to find the width or the height of the `renderer`, use `renderer.view.width` and `renderer.view.height`.

 (Importantly: although the `stage` also has `width` and `height` properties, *they don't refer to